dgroomes/my-software/README.md

 * [ ] Consider restoring (at `b3154dde` and before) my Postgres-related Bash functions.
 These were hard fought and useful.
 Maybe reimplement in
   Nushell.
 Alternatively, I often use Postgres in Docker.
 But still.
 (Same is true of the Mongo functions but not sure how much I'll ever use Mongo again.)
-* [ ] Python SDK management (I think this should be totally feasible since I figured this out with OpenJDK and am happy with that)
+* [ ] Python SDK management.
+Don't bother with custom formula.
+Just use the core ones, which already include 3.9, 3.10, 3.11 and 3.12.
+That's perfect.
 * [x] DONE Node.js SDK management (I think this should be totally feasible since I figured this out with OpenJDK and am happy with that).
 * [ ] Why isn't `enter_accept = true` working for Atuin?
 It has no effect.